top of page

 During the audit known as the Preaward Accounting System Survey, DCAA examines your accounting system to determine if your system is set up properly to be awarded Cost Reimbursable (to include T&M) type contracts and grants.
 The survey itself, known as SF 1408, entitled "Preaward Survey of Prospective Contractor Accounting System Checklist", lists all the requirements that must be met to receive the coveted DCAA Certificate of Adequacy.

 Yes.
-If you connect your QuickBooks Online account to GovBooks, and follow the recommended setup steps, you will have an inexpensive and fully-compliant DCAA accounting system.
+If you connect your QuickBooks account to GovBooks, and follow the recommended setup steps, you will have an inexpensive and fully-compliant DCAA accounting system.

-How does GovBooks make QuickBooks Online DCAA Compliant?
+How does GovBooks make QuickBooks DCAA Compliant?

-GovBooks adds the features that are missing from QuickBooks Online to make it DCAA compliant.
+GovBooks adds the features that are missing from QuickBooks to make it DCAA compliant.
 Although these add-on features could be handled with spreadsheets, most government contractors will find it difficult and too time consuming to use spreadsheets after they grow to a certain size beyond the initial start up stages.

 GovBooks does the following: